Strategies to manage human factors in mixed reality helicopter pilot training: a systematic literature review: Methods

-To evaluate proposed mitigation strategies, we apply a three-axis intervention framework that considers: (1) feasibility (e.g., engineering effort, regulatory overhead), (2) context suitability (e.g., compatibility with helicopter simulation environments), and (3) implementation priority (e.g., urgency based on issue severity/frequency).
-These criteria are applied directly in Table~\ref{tab:strategies}, where each mitigation strategy is categorized and qualitatively scored to support downstream analysis and decision-making.
+} To evaluate proposed mitigation strategies, we applied a three-axis intervention framework that considers: (1) feasibility (e.g., engineering effort, regulatory overhead), (2) context suitability (e.g., compatibility with helicopter simulation environments), and (3) implementation priority (e.g., urgency based on issue severity/frequency and ranking for feasibility/context suitability).
+These criteria were applied through a qualitative scoring process conducted by the authors, where each mitigation strategy was independently assessed across the three dimensions.
+Initial ratings were discussed collaboratively, and any discrepancies were resolved through consensus to ensure consistency in interpretation.
+Although the evaluation involved expert judgment, clearly defined criteria and structured discussion reduced subjectivity and improved reliability.
+The resulting classifications are presented in Table~\ref{tab:strategies-template} to support downstream analysis and decision-making.